sulabh88/helm-chart-ocp-cluster-roles/README.md

 # helm-chart-ocp-cluster-roles

-demo Suisse requires to create additional roles to control OpenShift accesses more granularly.
+Truist requires to create additional roles to control OpenShift accesses more granularly.
 This helm chart configures all cluster roles that are required to manage cluster access levels.

 ## ClusterRoles